 You might have stumbled upon the word somewhere in my writings: speciesism.
 Discrimination on base of species.
 I think speciesism is one of the major issues of this time.
-Because we humans grant ourselves more value than other animals, millions of sentient beings are dying a horrible death every day, and even more suffering in the horrific system called the food industry.
+Because we humans grant ourselves more value than other animals, millions of sentient beings die a horrible death every day, and even more suffer in the horrific system called the food industry.
 As a result, entire ecosystems face a total collapse, of which we cannot even conceive the consequences yet.

-Funny, that despite this all, most people haven’t even heard of the term speciesism.
-Before.
-I could of course refer you to Wikipedia, but since that would be as exclting as reading the Civil Code, I thought to just make a nice and concise (yay rhymes!) article myself.
+Funny, that despite this all, most people haven’t even heard of the term speciesism before.
+I could of course refer you to Wikipedia, but since that would be as exclting as reading the Civil Code, I thought to just write a nice and concise article myself.

 In this article I’ll explain

 - What speciesism is

 - Why it is unjust on both a moral and rational level

 - Why it has to be banned from this planet

 - How we would put that to practice.